MLB union unhappy with Braves GM’s ‘connecting’ comment

 ”Every day you get more information.
 And we’ve had time to connect with 27 of the clubs – obviously the Astros and (Nationals) being in the World Series, they were tied up – but we had a chance to get a sense of what the other clubs are going to look to do in free agency, who might be available in trades,” Anthopoulos said, according to the union.

-”The statements made by Braves GM Alex Anthopoulos call into the question the integrity of the entire free-agent system,” Clark said in a statement Wednesday. ”The clear description of club coordination is egregious, and we have launched an immediate investigation looking into the matter.”
+”The statements made by Braves GM Alex Anthopoulos call into question the integrity of the entire free-agent system,” Clark said. ”The clear description of club coordination is egregious, and we have launched an immediate investigation looking into the matter.”

 —